RlonRyan/ModularCommands/doc/ct/about.md

-Command: beep
+Command: about
 ====================

 About:
 --------------------
-Triggers the system to beep.
+Retrieves a description of a command.

 Usage:
 --------------------
 ```
-beep
+about [-s:cmd]
 ```

 Help:
 --------------------
 ```
-Help for beep:
+Help for about:
- - Usage: beep
+ - Usage: about [-s:cmd]

 ```